UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

                        Initial project the user belongs to
  -c POC_ID, --contact POC_ID
                        Short ID of the user's Point of Contact
- --verbose             Show SQL queries that are being submitted
+ --noconfirm           Don't ask for confirmation on user account creation --verbose             Show SQL queries that are being submitted
  --debug               Show SQL query submitted without committing the change
 ```